AelinXYZ/AELIPs/content/aelips/aelip-19.md

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the AELIP is implemented, not *why* it should be done or *how* it will be done.
 If the AELIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-As observed multiple since the launch of Aelin Protocol, when a sponsor or a project creates a pool it is possible that a deal has already been discussed and agreed on.
-This AELIP will be adding new pool and deal contracts so this specific case can be handled properly and so the workflow can be simplified for both sponsors and investors.
-Pool and deal terms will both be created at the same time, and the deal will need to be funded by the counter party for the pool to be opened to investors.
+As observed multiple times since the launch of Aelin Protocol, when a sponsor or a project creates a pool it is possible that a deal has already been discussed and agreed on.
+This AELIP proposes to add new factory contracts so the workflow for when a deal is known in advance can be simplified for both sponsors and investors.
+Pool and deal terms will both be created at the same time, and then when the deal is funded by the counter party, the pool will be open for investors.
 By sending their funds to the pool, investors will automatically accept the deal.

 At then end of the time window in which investors can enter the pool, deal tokens will be deallocated based on how much the target raise was vs how much money is in the pool.
-If a deallocation occurs, they will then be able to withdraw their funds from the deal.
+If a deallocation occurs, investors will be able to withdraw their funds from the deal.

 No change will be made to the vesting schedule logic.
 Investors will be able to claim and vest their tokens according to what was decided in the deal.